DayZedAndConfused762/RustAndRuin/rustandruin.md

 Working
 -------------------------------------------------------

+Remove log entries:
+	"You begin exploring the more..."

 Using the "North Section", "South Section" or "Community Center" buttons should only cost 5 Stamina.

-Using "Dirty Water", "Rotten Food", "Clean Water" or "Cooked Food" actions should not incur the health penalty due to high "Thirst" or "Hunger"
+Using "Supplies" items should not incur the health penalty due to high "Thirst" or "Hunger"

 ...Implement a new item: "Rusty Key".
 The "Rusty Key" should be added to "The Office" loot table, with a 20% chance.
 The player can only ever find this once, and it will be displayed in the "Gear" section of the inventory.

-Update the "Dil Trailer" function, if the player does not have the "Rusty Key" fuction
+...Update the "Dilapidated Shack" function, if the player does not have the "Rusty Key" they will be unable to search due to the door being locked tight.
+If they have the "Rusty Key", they will now be able to search here.

-Remove log entries:
-	"You begin exploring the more..."

 ...Let's implement a new searchable location in the South Section area:
 			The Prepper's Hideout